krakend/krakend-documentation/configuration/flexible-config.md

 **krakend.tmpl**

-Finally, introducing the base template.
-It inserts the content of other files using `include`, uses the variables declared in the settings files and writes json content with `marshal`.
+Finally, let's introduce the base template.
+It inserts the content of other files using `include`, uses the variables declared in the settings files, and writes json content with `marshal`.

 Have a look at the highlighted lines: